williamlempinen/haskell-flappy-bird/README.md

 After losing you have to press Enter once to enter the menu stage, and twice to play again.

-Try to beat me record, which is 16.
+Try to beat my record, which is 16.
 Good luck!!